Published by Christina Riley. Last Updated on November 22, 2023.

 Starting in the Rocky Mount Mills incubator, HopFly Brewing Company has expanded to a 1700-square-foot taproom and brewhouse.
 The beer is delicious, and we definitely recommend grabbing one of their hazy IPAs.

 Take your brew out to the bier garten and enjoy!

 Koi Pond Brewing Company opened in 2016 as Rocky Mount’s first craft brewery.
 Their family-friendly taproom resides inside a historic mill house.

 Mythic Brewing is where you go if you want a story to go with your beer.
-Each of their beers is themed after mythical creatures like Sasquatch, Hawaiian Kanaloa, and even Grover Krantz, the legendary researcher to Bigfoot.
+Each of their beers is themed after mythical creatures like Sasquatch, Hawaiian Kanaloa, and even Grover Krantz, the legendary researcher of Bigfoot.

 More Things to Do at Rocky Mount Mills

-More things to do at Rocky Mount Mills including some great restaurants and places to stay.
+More things to do at Rocky Mount Mills, including some great restaurants and places to stay.
 Your first bite is most important, so we’ll start there.